ksvr1899/Software-Engineering/Readme.txt

 	Please run the code once for downloading the punkt resource.

 Step 2
 	Run the code again adn provide the input[filename.txt].
 You will be able to see the output.
 Make sure the input file should be in the project folder.

+Step 3:
+	Provid  the inputs ie.,word to be replaced and replacing word.
+The sytem will write back to the file.